-Should you discover an item has been stolen, immediately report all information in detail to Public Safety, your Resident Assistant or Apartment Coordinator.
+Should you discover an item has been stolen, immediately report all information in detail to Public Safety, your Resident Assistant or other Residence Life staff member.

 The University cannot purchase insurance to cover the theft or loss of personal property and cannot accept responsibility for missing articles.
 Check to be sure your parents' homeowner's insurance policy covers your personal belongings.
 Residents may also purchase renter's insurance.
 The University is not responsible for any personal property loss of residents, regardless of reason, including damage caused by employees in the performance of their work.